vron7/Aha-s/README.md

 obj.toString() // from proto again
 ```
 ---
-**constructor function**
+**Constructor function**
 * Constructor is a function that is invoked using keyword **new**
-* Use it to create multiple similar object
 * It returns an object
+* Use it to create multiple similar objects
-* Returned object share the same prototype which comes from constructor function
+* Returned object share the same prototype which comes from the Constructor function

 ```js
 function Greeting(name) {